Automate access, reduce risk, and stay audit-ready

 When users are granted admin privileges "just because," it creates unnecessary risk.
 Privileged accounts must be restricted, monitored, and only used by those who require elevated privileges.
 It only takes one unmanaged admin account for an attacker to gain full privileges.

 A user account is a digital identity assigned to an individual or an automated process, allowing them to authenticate (validate their identity) and access particular applications, systems, or data.
-It is a determinant of what users can and cannot do based on the permissions assigned.2.
-What are the types of user accounts?
+It is a determinant of what users can and cannot do based on the permissions assigned.

 There are different types of user accounts, each created for a different purpose.
 Standard accounts are considered regular accounts for typical day-to-day activities, while privileged accounts are generally for administrative use and provide users with administrative (powerful) controls.
 Service accounts exist to provide user-like accounts that support applications and are also not meant for a user's general use.
 Guest accounts are for temporary users and not for people with frequent access.
-Each account type comes with various rules for acceptable use and access, and comes with various security risks.3.
-What is user account security?
+Each account type comes with various rules for acceptable use and access, and comes with various security risks.

-User account security refers to intentional protections of users' accounts through the application of control mechanisms such as multi-factor authentication (MFA), strong password policies, role-based access control (RBAC), and continuous monitoring.
-The intention of user account security is to prevent unauthorized access, account compromises, and unauthorized use of privileges.4.
-How is a username different from a user account?
+User account security refers to intentional protections of users' accounts through the application of control mechanisms such as multi-factor authentication (MFA) mechanisms, strong password policies, role-based access control (RBAC) and continuous monitoring.
+The intention of user account security is to prevent unauthorized access, account compromises, and unauthorized use of privileges.

 A username is merely the identifier you log in with.
-A user account is everything behind the username—permissions, roles, credentials, and settings.
+A user account is everything behind the username: permissions, roles, credentials, and settings.
 A username identifies the user of the account.
-The user account defines what the user can access.5.
-Why is managing user accounts important?
+The user account defines what the user can access.

 Proper user account management ensures that only authorized users have access to sensitive systems.
-Taking a strategic approach to user account management prevents insider threats, reduces the risk of exposure from unused or over-permissioned accounts, helps with regulatory compliance, and ultimately improves access control in an organization.
+For example, taking a strategic approach to user account management prevents insider threats, reduces the risk of exposure from accounts that were never utilized or are over-permissioned, helps with regulatory compliance, and ultimately improves access control in an organization.